 It’s lovely when talent is obvious and the path to success rapid and predictable.
 Lovely, but rare.
 More of us are tempted to quit when plans don’t pan out rather than refill our patience tank.
+Before giving up, let me tell you about an equine quitter I encountered and how it worked out.

 But not every time.